 Save your own spine of credibility by taking these myths down and out, BODY WORLDS Vital.

 FYI: I’ve been in contact with the museum requesting that this information should be taken down.
 How this information slipped under the radar and through the work with translation and quality check, is not for me to speculate.
 There are rules for exhibitions I don’t know and exclusive rights for its use and distribution that grants the creator of an original work exclusive rights that makes this far from straight forward.
-But I will say that NTNU Vitenskapsmusem have been very cool towards my complaints and have taken my arguments both serious and to hearth.
+But I will say that NTNU Vitenskapsmusemet have been very cool towards my complaints and have taken my arguments both serious and to heart.
 They have acknowledged my request and understood the paradox in this information.
 They have consulted other experts within the University and St. Olavs Hospital that seemingly have confirmed my arguments, and to my understanding also looked into possibilities for taking it down.
 But as of now their hands are somewhat tied in regard to the posters that is a part of the exhibition.

 This blog and opinions are entirely my own.
 I must say that a resent tweet from Peter O’Sullivan partly inspired me to write this.
 He said about back pain myths that «We need to be relentless calling out the nonsense – it does harm!».
 I agree.
 And I also think this is a perfect proof of how deeply infected society are with back pain myths, on all levels.